-H 2375 Christianity and the Non-Christian
+H 2375 Christianity and the Non-Christian Religions

-Mr. Braswell Religions A research seminar in the problems of relationships between Christianity and the non-Christian religions.
+Mr. Braswell A research seminar in the problems of relationships between Christianity and the non-Christian religions.
 Fall.
 2 semester hours.

-H 2376 Christianity and the Non-Christian Mr. Braswell Religions
+H 2376 Christianity and the Non-Christian Religions Mr. Braswell theology from New Testament times until the present.
+Fall.
+2 semester hours.